 CONSERVATION, COMMUNITIES, CONNECTIONS

 I’ve studied & worked in conservation since 2003.
-Over the years, my work transitioned more and more toward focusing on conservation as a social process.
-In other words, following animals in forests and at sea shifted to conducting interviews of people (mainly fishers and their families).
+Over the years, my work has transitioned more and more toward focusing on conservation as a social process.
+In other words, following animals in forests and at sea shifted to conducting interviews of people (mainly fishers and their families), and to transdisciplinary approaches to designing and implementing conservation strategies.
 A unifying theme of my work is systems – people, ecosystems, contexts, situations, and the connections that link them all.

 I no longer have a full-time career since choosing to be my nonspeaking autistic brother’s communication support, but I stay active in the field in ways that feel useful and stimulating.